 This course doesn’t focus on technology but presents it as a tool to facilitate ideas, placing emphasis upon its creative and artistic use.
-Our MA in Fine Art Digital is offered both as a studio based course and an online course for students from all over the world.
+The MA Fine Art Digital is offered both as a studio based and an online course.

 Content: what students can expect

 - To blur and break the boundaries between traditional Fine Art disciplines such as painting, sculpture and printmaking as well as exploring the space created by the digital

 - Their programme of work to be supported by specialist academic staff in workshops, individual tutorials and seminars

 - A shared lecture programme across the Visual Arts courses that draw upon the richness of research across Camberwell, Chelsea and Wimbledon Colleges

 - The chance to get involved in projects, seminars and presentations across the University and at other institutions that have previously included the V&A, the Institute of Contemporary Arts, FACT in Liverpool, onedotzero as well as international galleries in China and Brazil

 - To take part in a unique final exhibition, combining work from our students in London with that of our online students around the world at the end of the course